debezium/debezium/CONTRIBUTE.md

 integration test were added.
 ```

+### Code Formatting

+This project utilizes a set of code style rules that are automatically applied by the build process.
+When contributing, it is a good idea to run a build locally to make sure that all code changes you plan to contribute adhere to this style.

+In the event that a pull request is submitted with code style violations, continuous integration will fail the pull request build.

+To fix pull requests with code style violations, simply run the project's build locally and allow the automatic formatting happen.
+Once the build completes, you will have some local repository files modified to fix the coding style which can be amended on your pull request.
+Once the pull request is synchronized with the formatting changes, CI will rerun the build.

+To run the build, navigate to the project's root directory and run:

+    $ mvn clean install

+It might be useful to simply run a _validate_ check against the code instead of automatically applying code style changes.
+If you want to simply run validation, navigate to the project's root directory and run:

+    $ mvn clean install -Dformat.formatter.goal=validate -Dformat.imports.goal=check

+Please note that when running _validate_ checks, the build will stop as soon as it encounters its first violation.
+This means it is necessary to run the build multiple times until no violations are detected.

 ### Rebasing

 If its been more than a day or so since you created your topic branch, we recommend *rebasing* your topic branch on the latest `master` branch.
 This requires switching to the `master` branch, pulling the latest changes, switching back to your topic branch, and rebasing: